gkeiel/gkeiel/README.md

 **Control and Automation Engineer** focused on **C**, **Python** and **MATLAB**
 🤖 Works with modeling, simulation, and control of dynamic systems
-📈 Experienced with pandas, NumPy, SciPy, scikit-learn, matplotlib, python-control, CVXPY
+📈 Experienced with pandas, NumPy, SciPy, statsmodels, scikit-learn, matplotlib, python-control, CVXPY
 ⚙️ Interested in automation projects, robust control, and optimization algorithms

 ---